sefk/sefk.github.io/README.md

 # sef.kloninger.com AKA sefk.github.io

 This is my personal blog.
 It is a Nikola static site hosted by Github pages.
-This repo contains both the source files, in the ```src``` subdirectory, as well as the resulting product itself, in the top level directory.
+This repo contains both the source files: the source files are in the "dev" branch (the default for this repo) and the build products are on "master".

 # Instructions